ACTtaiwan/CongressionalGuide/STARTHERE.md

 `$ docker exec -it cgapp /bin/bash`

 ### phpLiteAdmin
 phpLiteAdmin is a web-based SQLite database admin tool written in PHP with support for SQLite3.
 This is used to directly access the data and make updates for adding questionnaire answers for the candidates.
+Access the admin page at http://localhost:2015/phpliteadmin.php.

 ## SQLite DB
 The SQLite DB is mounted inside the containers from `/db/db.sqlite3`.
 You can interact directly with the DB on your local drive and those changes should show in the app.